Victoria Park, Los Angeles

 Los Angeles Historic-Cultural Monuments located in Victoria Park.

 Geography

-Victoria Park is bounded by Pico Boulevard on the north, the rear lot lines of Victoria Avenue on the east, Venice Boulevard on the south and West Boulevard on the west.
-It is bisected by Victoria Park Drive.
-It is 2.5 miles (4.02 km) south of Hollywood and 3.5 miles (4.83 km) west of downtown Los Angeles.
+Located in the West Adams area, Victoria Park is bounded by Pico Boulevard on the north, the rear lot lines of Victoria Avenue on the east, Venice Boulevard on the south and West Boulevard on the west.
+The homes are arranged on a palm-lined circular street.

+The neighborhood is 2.5 miles (4.02 km) south of Hollywood and 3.5 miles (4.83 km) west of downtown Los Angeles.
 Century City is five miles (8.05 km) to the west along Pico Boulevard.
-The West Adams Heritage Association considers Victoria Park to be part of Historic West Adams.

-Lafayette Square and Wellington Square are just to the south.
+The neighborhoods of Lafayette Square and Wellington Square are to the south.
 Windsor Square and Hancock Park are to the north.

 History

 Origin

 A first mention of Victoria Park was on January 20, 1907, in the Los Angeles Sunday Herald:

 A level, elevated block of around 1000x1000 feet, between Pico and Sixteenth streets, on the West Adams Heights hill, has been bought by a syndicate of a dozen prominent business men who will improve the tract as the highest class of residence property obtainable in the city.
 High class improvements are planned.
 Surface and subway car lines are close.
 David Barry & Co., the selling agents, say lots will range from $1720 to $2000 in value, corners higher.